plumbers-under-sink_westmountmag

 5. Repair as necessary

 The landlord is responsible for making necessary repairs to the unit as required.
-If the electrical system ceases to work or the basement floods or damage occurs to the outside of the building, then the landlord must repair this in a reasonable time from when the tenant states in writing that there is a problem.
+If the electrical system ceases to work or the basement floods or damage occurs to the outside of the building, then the landlord must repair these issues in a reasonable time from when the tenant states in writing that there is a problem.
 Minor repairs such as changing light bulbs would not be the responsibility of the landlord, however, it should be noted that in an emergency such as in -40-degree weather and the heat stops working, the landlord must respond immediately with a solution such as sending a repair person right away or having the tenant call a repair person and have the landlord pay for the issue.

 ‘Minor repairs such as changing light bulbs would not be the responsibility of the landlord…’